hoidn/BMAD-METHOD/arch.md

 - Avoid modifying input files during injection; always compose in-memory prompt string.
 - Ensure state updates are granular: write after each step attempt to support robust resumes.
 - Preserve compatibility with future v2 caching by being explicit about dependencies in state for each step.
+- Testability: design for dependency injection—wire Engine with pluggable StateManager, StepExecutor, and Runner to ease unit testing and mocking.

 ## 21) Appendix — Main Run Loop Sketch